mgwoo/verilog-parser/README.md

 ## Getting Started

-This will get you going workspace wise.
+This will get you have c++ verilog parsing binary.

-    ```sh
+    $ cd src/
-    $> make all
+    $ make clean
-    $> make test-all
+    $ make -j4
-    ```

-This will download the test suite files, setup the build directory, and compile the parser, library and test app.

 To start using the parser in your own code, take a look at [main.c](./src/main.c) which is a simple demonstration app used for testing